 Now think about what happens when one car, just ahead of another, hits its brakes.
 Is there enough room for the rear vehicle to gradually stop, or is there a very tense moment where it seems like they’ll rear-end the leading car because they’re following too closely?
 I know which one I see a dozen times every day.

-Most agencies that govern road behavior recommend leaving empty space between one’s car and the one in front of it.
+Most agencies that govern road behavior recommend leaving empty space between your car and the one in front of it.
 This following distance is supposedly determined by picking a nearby landmark and passing it two to four “Mississippi” seconds after the car in front of you does.
 Various safety groups disagree about how many seconds should pass, but that’s the general idea.

 Following and Braking Distance in a Semi Truck